 A 48-acre park with constructed and natural wetlands, offering hiking and cross-country ski trails.

 Formerly a beaver pond, Old Mill Park is now an open meadow landscape in Jericho with Clay Brook running through the middle.
 Enjoy a hike through the white pine dominated forest with views of the Clay Brook along the way.

 Salmon Hole Park lies at the bottom of the Winooski River Falls on the Burlington-Winooski border.
 Riverwalk Trail follows the Winooski River for about a 1/2 mile to Riverwalk Park on Intervale Road.

 Valley Ridge, South Burlington

 Currently undeveloped 18-acre natural area with riparian forest along the Winooski River.

 Winooski Gorge, South Burlington

-Winooski Gorge is an eleven acre natural area in South Burlington featuring a deep river gorge and a Limestone Bluff Cedar-Pine Forest.
+Winooski Gorge is an 11-acre natural area in South Burlington featuring a deep river gorge and a Limestone Bluff Cedar-Pine Forest.

 Wolcott Family Natural Area, Colchester